"So much more, than you were looking for !!!"

 5-6 hours / Descent : 700 m

-We will get up early - around 5:00 am - to get to Inti Punku (the Sun Gate), overlooking Machu Picchu for the first rays of the sun on Machu Picchu.
+We will get up very early -around 4:00 am -to get to Inti Punku (the Sun Gate), overlooking Machu Picchu for the first rays of the sunrise.
 This will be a hike of 1-2 hours, with significant upward stretches in the last half.
+You will be hiking in darkness for one hour, so a head lamp is strongly recommended please follow instructions of your guides and watch out your steps.

 2,700 m / 8,856 ft